labs-lv/sb8/README.md

 ## ![CD](/pics/cdspin.gif) CD/Aux input
 ![CD/AUX](/pics/cdaux.jpg)

 This input accepts a line-level stereo signal.
 Left, ground and right pins are marked as L G R. Use the included 3-pin cable to connect analog audio output of a CD-ROM to this input.
-It can also be used for any other audio sources, for example a MIDI sound module or an output of another sound card in the system.
+It can also be used for any other audio source, for example a MIDI sound module or an output of another sound card in the system.
 The gain can be adjusted with a corresponding volume pot on the back panel of the card.

 ## Manual volume controls
 There are four volume pots on the back panel of the card for adjusting volume levels of PCM/ADPCM audio, FM music, PC-Speaker and CD/Aux:

 ![Volume controls](/pics/controls.jpg)

-When the card's output is connected to an amplifier or active speakers it is recommended to set OPL3 level to maximum (clockwise) and adjust other levels accordingly to your liking, as OPL3 has the most dynamic range and can seem to be the quietest of them all.
+When the card's output is connected to an amplifier or active speakers it is recommended to set OPL3 level to maximum (clockwise) and adjust other levels accordingly to your liking, as OPL3 has the widest dynamic range and can seem to be the quietest of them all.

 ## Audio output
 Audio output accepts standard stereo mini-jack connection and can be fed to an amplified sound system or directly to headphones.